-On 20 May 1860, Alexander Greenfield and two others sat down and decided to establish an Australian Rules Football Club in Ballarat.
+On 20 May 1860, Alexander Greenfield and fourteen others played the first game of Australian Rules Football Club at ‘Greens Paddock’ in Ballarat.
 Little did they realise the history they were creating.

 Ballarat Football Netball Club today celebrates its 160th Birthday.
 A milestone to be proud of.
 Surviving two world wars, the great depression, resisting the temptation to take easier paths and merge clubs, the Ballarat FNC still exists today in it’s original form as ‘Ballarat’, wearing the red and white colours.